mdscheuerell/muti/README.md

 Examples
 --------

-The primary output of `muti` is a data frame with the MI and associated critical value at different lags.
+The primary output of `muti` is a data frame with the MI (`MI_xy`) and respective significance threshold (`MI_ci`) at different lags.
 Additionally, `muti` produces plots of the original data, symbolic data (if that option is chosen), and the MI values and associated critical value at different lags.

-### EX 1: 2 random variables as symbolic
+### Ex 1: random variables as symbolic

 Here's a case where there should be very little mutual information between *X* and *Y*.